deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Example conversational chat-bot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let us go through the creation of a simple bot that would play (virtual) ping-pong game with its users.
+Let us go through the creation of a simple bot that would play a (virtual) ping-pong game with its users.
 It would also greet them and handle exceptions.
 First, we define the chat-bot in pseudo language: